Schooling at home: Homeschooling and Distance Education

 Home Schooling

-A child who is registered for homeschooling has the same status as any child enrolled in a registered school, from the point of view of Centrelink.
+A child who is registered with the government for homeschooling has the same status as any child enrolled in a registered school, from the point of view of Centrelink.

 Distance Education

-A child enrolled in Redwood College DE has the same status as a child registered in any school.
+A child enrolled in a Distance Education school or program has the same status as a child registered in any school.

 Does my child graduate with a Certificate?